Code of Business Conduct and Ethics

 Approvals and waivers

 Except as otherwise provided in the Code, the Board of Directors or its designated committee must review and approve any matters requiring special permission under the Code for a member of the Board of Directors or an executive officer.
-Except as otherwise provided in the Code, the Chief Financial Officer and the General Counsel must review and approve any matters requiring special permission under the Code for any other Employee.
+Except as otherwise provided in the Code, the Chief Financial Officer and the Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel, must review and approve any matters requiring special permission under the Code for any other Employee.

 Any waiver of any provision of this Code for a member of the Board of Directors or an executive officer must be approved in writing by the Board of Directors or its designated committee and promptly disclosed, along with the reasons for the waiver, to the extent required by law or regulation.
-Any waiver of any provision of this Code with respect to any other Employee must be approved in writing by the Chief Financial Officer and the General Counsel.
+Any waiver of any provision of this Code with respect to any other Employee must be approved in writing by the Chief Financial Officer and the Chief Compliance Officer, or in the absence of a Chief Compliance Officer the General Counsel.

 Copies of approvals and waivers will be retained by the Company.